Christian Character and British Values

 The Rule of Law

 The importance of laws - whether they be those that govern the class, the Academy, or the country - are consistently reinforced throughout regular school days, in part through our structured teaching of PSHE, as well as when dealing with behaviour and through collective worship.
 Pupils are taught the value and reasons behind laws; that they govern and protect us; the responsibilities that this involves; and the consequences when the laws are broken.
 Visits and visitors from the police and the fire service are regular parts of our school year and help reinforce this message.
 The Academy also works closely with external agencies, such as Women’s Aid and Childline, in order to educate our pupils and the wider community about the legal, as well as personal, consequences of Domestic Violence (DV), Sexual Exploitation (SE), Female Genital Mutilation (FGM) and Forced Marriage.

 Within the Academy, pupils are actively encouraged to make choices, knowing that they do so in a safe and supportive environment.
 As an Academy we provide boundaries for young pupils to make choices safely, through the provision of a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons and through the Academy’s position as a UNICEF Rights Respecting School.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons, through Stonewall School Champions and through the Academy’s work to become UNICEF Rights Respecting School.